Global Positioning Studies

 is an interdisciplinary visual art and design initiative that positions students

 at the crossroads between a local sense of place and a global understanding of

 that place in the world.
 Through direct experience, Global Positioning Studies (GPS)

 courses encourage students to engage the world as a fertile ground for art making

 and critical research.
 Students are recommended to take at least one GPS

 course during the course of their studies.

-Scholarships are available to help fund full-time outstanding School of Art & Design students to take a GPS course.
+Student award funding is available to help fund full-time outstanding School of Art & Design students to take a GPS course.
 Funding preference is given to those planning to attend off-campus courses with greater travel expenses.